Launch Your Legacy: documenting your artistic process will add career value and longevity

 “You’re thinking generations after yourself…” — A. Gibson-Hunter

 We decide to tell our own stories.
 Don’t wait until someone wants to speak for you to decide where your best interest lies.
 That said, often, in the creative landscape, support and monies are tied up in processes we may not be familiar with.
-Black artists seldom expect our families to have access to the necessary capital to seed our aspirations, advise us on legal procedures affecting our work, or understand why, earlier on, we should take ourselves more seriously.
+Black artists seldom expect our families to have access to the necessary capital to seed our aspirations, advise us on legal procedures effecting our work, or understand why, earlier on, we should take ourselves more seriously.
 When building up a creative portfolio, we often don’t consider the trail of breadcrumbs we’re leaving behind.
-For every dollar applied to a showcase, event, or class, are we taking as much (or even more) time to document and catalog our work?
+For every dollar applied to a showcase, event, or class, we should ask if we taking as much (or even more) time to document and catalog our work?
 Don’t wait for some gallery or office to tell you where your value lies.
 The true value is in speaking for ourselves about our moments and creations.
 In this generation’s art world, you can be your own best advocate.

 We also need to respect the talent of the people who help us, who assist us in creating.
 It’s easy to dismiss our assistants, our editors, our collaborators and supporters, but those same people are the ones who will cheer you on, boost you, and tell others about you.
 Recognizing the talent of someone who isn’t directly tied to the outcome, yet is indispensable to the process, is key.
 For every fellow builder, there are also folks who source your materials, understand color scheme, or proofread quickly.
 Yes, as an artist, you are important, but so too are your fellow travelers.